ezriharmusial/LastMessengerS/src/lib/md-collections/media/captured-my-heart.md

 ---
-excerpt: This song shades light to the sweetness that comes with being in love and vice versa.
-It tries to expose the clingy inherence  in the female gender, who envisages  relationships as a do or die affair and can go the extra mile to ensure it's continuity regardless of the abuses and weaknesses of their lover which only quitting can salvage.
-It can also be likened to the Igbo's of Africa who have been begging to be recognized and loved and whose land have been raped economically and have resolutioned to quit.
-align_image: right
-color: text-red=200
-bg_position: bg-left
-bg: simple-jack-love
 artist: WhitneyZinny
-theme: dark
-bg_color: bg-red-700
-image: /uploads/albumcovers/whitneyzinny-captured-my-heart-2.jpg
-title: Captured My Heart
 order: 3
 genres:
   - Afrobeat
+theme: dark
+align_image: right
+bg_color: bg-red-700
+color: text-red=200
+bg: simple-jack-love
+bg_position: bg-left
+seo_excerpt: This song shades light to the sweetness that comes with being in love and vice versa.
+It tries to expose the clingy inherence  in the female gender, who envisages  relationships as a do or die affair and can go the extra mile to ensure it's continuity regardless of the abuses and weaknesses of their lover which only quitting can salvage.
+It can also be likened to the Igbo's of Africa who have been begging to be recognized and loved and whose land have been raped economically and have resolutioned to quit.
 bg_opacity: 5
 media_file: https://res.cloudinary.com/artkids-foundation/video/upload/v1664797981/03._WhitneyZinny_-_Captured_My_Heart_h1mrlp.mp3
+image: /uploads/albumcovers/whitneyzinny-captured-my-heart-2.jpg
+title: Captured My Heart
 producer:
   - Shakerman
 release_album:
   - Unity Album 2022
+release_year: "2022"
+quote: One can't be crazy and blindly in love forever.
 bg_blend: bg-blend-multiply
 bg_size: bg-auto bg-repeat
-quote: One can't be crazy and blindly in love forever.
 ---
-(﻿Intro)\
+(﻿Intro)
 I remember back in the days when we used to feel alright You came to my world and light up my life
 You say make I hold your hand say I no go fall oo,fall o